viperproject/diodon-artifact/README.md

     docker run -it --platform linux/amd64 --volume $PWD/dh-sync:/gobra/dh --volume $PWD/ssm-agent-sync:/gobra/ssm-agent ghcr.io/arquintl/diodon-artifact:latest
     ```
     > ⚠️
-    > Note that this command results in the Docker container writing files to the two folders `model-sync` and `implementation-sync` on your host machine.
+    > Note that this command results in the Docker container writing files to the two folders `dh-sync` and `ssm-agent-sync` on your host machine.
     > Thus, make sure that these folders are indeed empty and previous modifications that you have made to files in these folders have been saved elsewhere!
-- The Docker command above not only starts a Docker container and provides you with a shell within this container but it also synchronizes all files constituting our artifact with the two folders `model-sync` and `implementation-sync` on your host machine.
-I.e., the local folders `model-sync` and `implementation-sync` are synchronized with `/gobra/model` and `/gobra/implementation` within the Docker container, respectively.
+- The Docker command above not only starts a Docker container and provides you with a shell within this container but it also synchronizes all files constituting our artifact with the two folders `dh-sync` and `ssm-agent-sync` on your host machine.
+I.e., the local folders `dh-sync` and `ssm-agent-sync` are synchronized with `/gobra/dh` and `/gobra/ssm-agent` within the Docker container, respectively.

 #### Installation: Finch
 If you prefer to use Finch instead of Docker, replace the above Docker command with the following: